F-1 Student Admissions

 For more information on requirements for admission of international students, please email admissions@iau.LA.

-For detailed information about F-1 students, the admissions process, coming to USA, employment, OPT, etc., please review the F-1 Handbook designed specifically for IAU’s F-1 students and visit IAU’s F-1 Services page.
+For detailed information about F-1 students, the admissions process, coming to USA, employment, OPT, etc., please review the F-1 Handbook (SEVP) designed specifically for IAU’s F-1 students and visit IAU’s F-1 Services page.

 IAU requires writing skills at the appropriate level.
 Proficiency in reading, writing, speaking, and understanding English is essential to your success at IAU.
 If English is not your native language, or if you have not had your secondary education taught in English, you will be required to provide proof of your English proficiency.
 Since classes are taught in English, you must demonstrate your ability to read, write and speak English.